thevickypedia/instagram/README.md

 export insta_pass=<password>
 ```
 ### Setup
-`pip install .` - This installs the `instagram` package along with its requirements.
+`pip install .` - This installs the `instagram` package along with its requirements to use the CLI commands.

 ### CLI
 `instagram --help` - Help information.

 `instagram dp --target-profile <username>`
 <br>
-`instagram dp` - Will prompt to provide username.
+`instagram dp` - Prompts to provide username.

 `instagram followers` - Prints followers' username and bio.